 Most other translations render ‘course’ as ‘race,’ which makes things even more explicit, and it is in that form that the middle member of the tricolon crescendo appears on countless tombstones to celebrate (or assert) that the deceased led a Christian life.
 It’s all very nineteenth-centurical.
 We also have the well known Pauline promise (1 Cor.
 15:54) that “death is swallowed up in victory,” which again makes a connection between successful life as a Christian and winning.

 Sometimes those with space to burn place the whole tricolon on their monument.
-Yet others assume that they can allude to it because absolutely everybody knows the original.
-This idea, of course, underlies the presence of laurels and palm frond in funerary iconography.
-Either one, or both, of these symbols of victory form an allusive synecdoche for the tricolon.
-Recall, too the motto of Admiral Nelson (Horatio, not Harriman) and various schools (in particular of USC, as my dad never tired of telling me), “palmam qui meruit ferat,” ‘let him who has deserved it carry off the palm.’
+Yet others assume that they can allude to it because once upon a time absolutely everybody could be counted on to know the original.
+This idea, of course, underlies the presence of laurels and the palm frond in funerary iconography.
+Either one, or both, of these classically derived symbols of victory form an allusive synecdoche for the tricolon.
+Recall, too, the motto of Admiral Nelson (Horatio, not Harriman) and various schools (in particular of USC, as my dad never tired of telling me), “palmam qui meruit ferat,” ‘let him who has deserved it carry off the palm.’

 So, we have the palm on the Raine monument in Green Mount (figure 1), and the laurels offered over the tomb of Captain Sargent in Arlington (figure 2), and the overdetermined double whammy of both on the Velati mausoleum in Rock Creek (figure 3).